ygunayer/ygcom2/source/about/index.md

 activeMenuItem: about
 openGraph: false
 ---
-I’m Yalin, an software engineer based in Turkey.
+I’m Yalin, a software engineer based in Turkey.
 After over 12 years of hands-on engineering experience in the industry, I started offering professional software development services as an independent engineer.

 Right now I'm offering my services as a full-time engineer for [tl;dv](https://tldv.io/), where we build a live recording and notetaking solution for online video calls on Google Meet and Zoom (more to come!).